ersilia-os/ersilia/documentation/victor_windows.md

 INSTALLATION STEPS FOR ERSILIA USING WINDOWS

 The Ersilia model cannot be installed on windows.
 It can only be installed in a linux based operating system.
 One of the best ways to do this is to install Ubuntu on windows with the aid of a virtual box.
+Oracle VM VirtualBox is cross-platform virtualization software.
+It allows users to extend their existing computer to run multiple operating systems including Microsoft Windows, Mac OS X, Linux, and Oracle Solaris, at the same time.

 They steps below shows how to install Ubuntu on windows which will enable us install the Ersilia model.

 Step 1:
 Download and install the [Oracle Virtualbox](https://www.virtualbox.org/wiki/Downloads).